Rabbi Lizzi Heydemann

 Lizzi grew up on the South Side of Chicago, attended K.A.M.
 Isaiah Israel, and went to Lab and graduated from U-High in 1999.
 She graduated from Stanford University with Honors in Religious Studies and Philosophy, writing her honors thesis with Professor Arnold Eisen on the post-modern mystical theology of Rabbi Arthur Green.
 Interested in creating spiritual experiences that integrate the spirit, body and mind, that meld music and harmony with intellectual rigor, Lizzi has studied Buddhism and every flavor of Judaism.
-She developed and performed music with the Nava Tehila Levites in Jerusalem, and the IKARDavening Team in Los Angeles, has worked closely with the Jewish Farm School, the American Jewish World Service, Hazon, and Avodah, all organizations doing transformational work in the realms of environmental sustainability, local and global human rights.
+She developed and performed music with the Nava Tehila Levites in Jerusalem, and the IKAR Davening Team in Los Angeles, has worked closely with organizations including the Jewish Farm School, the American Jewish World Service, Hazon, and Avodah, and other organizations doing work in the realms of environmental sustainability, local and global human rights.

 When Lizzi returned to Chicago in Summer of 2011, she realized that Chicago lacked what Los Angeles and New York have become known for: young, dynamic spiritual communities that resonate with the next generation, as well as people who have felt on the fringes of the Jewish community: queer Jews, people in interfaith relationships, spiritual seekers, Jews of Color, Jews by choice.
 Mishkan was born out of, and seeks to fill, this gap on Chicago’s spiritual landscape.
 If we’re doing our job right, you will walk out of an experience at Mishkan knowing that Judaism is alive with Spirit, connection, spiritual and intellectual challenge, and moral awakening.